Conferences & Symposia

 An Ensemble Modeling Approach to Identifying Recruitment Principles in the Sympathetic Nervous System in Mice

-Thoracic sympathetic postganglionic neurons (tSPNs), innervated by preganglionic neurons in the spinal cord, are the last common motor output of the sympathetic nervous system, and directly control the vasculature.
-Dysfunction of tSPNs, such as hyperexcitability, has been observed after spinal cord injury, yet little is known about the building blocks of tSPNs.
-Combining electrophysiological data with computational modeling, we built a database of physiologically realistic tSPN models, and elucidated several cellular mechanisms that govern the tSPN dynamics.
+Thoracic sympathetic postganglionic neurons (tSPNs), innervated by preganglionic neurons in the spinal cord, are the last common motor output of the sympathetic nervous system, and directly control vasculature.
+Dysfunction of tSPNs, such as hyperexcitability, has been observed after spinal cord injury, yet is known about the building blocks of tSPNs.
+Combining electrophysiological data with computational modeling, we built a database of physiologically realistic models, and elucidated several cellular mechanisms that govern the dynamics of tSPN.
 This work lays the foundation to examine the dysfunction and synaptic integration rules of tSPNs.